-A revered Afghan refugee, a spliff-wielding Danish anarchist and an exiled Tibetan monk walk into a bar, all wearing shirts made for them by the same brand.
+A REVERED AFGAN REFUGEE, a spliff-wielding Danish anarchist and an exiled Tibetan monk walk into a bar, all wearing shirts made for them by the same brand.
 It isn’t the start of an awful joke or the opening scene of an absurd art-house movie.
 Instead, it’s an implausible – not impossible – encounter made credible by the unique karma-infused ambitions of international sportswear company Hummel.

 While the objective of many of their rival brands remains simply to provide gear for the biggest and best teams and individuals throughout the sporting world, all the while keeping a close eye on those vital profit margins, Hummel’s antithetical ethos proves a little more nuanced, more finely tuned, and is clearly pointed in the direction of a far grander dream.